gcarvalho/sublimetext_python_checker/README.markdown

 Go to sublimetext_python_checker/ and create file local_settings.py with list of your preferred checkers:

 <pre>
-    CHECKERS = [('/Users/vorushin/.virtualenvs/checkers/bin/pep8', []),
+    CHECKERS = [('/Users/vorushin/.virtualenvs/checkers/bin/pep8', [], False),
-                ('/Users/vorushin/.virtualenvs/checkers/bin/pyflakes', [])]
+                ('/Users/vorushin/.virtualenvs/checkers/bin/pyflakes', [], False)]
 </pre>

-First parameter is path to command, second - optional list of arguments.
-If you want to disable line length checking in pep8, set second parameter to ['--ignore=E501'].
+First parameter is path to command.
+Second - optional list of arguments, If you want to disable line length checking in pep8, set second parameter to ['--ignore=E501']. third - do you want to run this checker on each change.
+Only works with pyflakes, ATM.

 You can also set syntax checkers using sublimetext settings (per file, global, per project, ...):